Things To Do In Wimberley

 Wimberley is full of unique shops that offer traditional and not-so-traditional art and wares.
-Although the primary shopping areas are clustered around the "Square" and "Olde Towne Plaza", there are also shops sprinkled throughout other areas.
+Although the primary shopping areas are clustered around the “Square”, there are also shops sprinkled throughout other areas.
 The first Saturday of each month, March through December, Market Days draws visitors from around the state.

 Camping – Swimming – Hiking

 The City of Wimberley offers swimming at the historic Blue Hole on Cypress Creek beginning weekends in May.
 Open daily Memorial Day through Labor Day and on weekends in September.
 Contact the park office at (512) 660-9111 for more information or visit www.cityofwimberley.com.
-Hiking trails can be found in and around Wimberleyand the area is also known for scenic biking routes, click here for biking information.
+Jacob’s Well Natural Area offers free tours on Saturdays at 9:00am.
+Swimming in the artesian well is available with a reservation May 1 through Labor Day Weekend.
+Cypress Falls Swimming Hole beckons with beautiful views of the iconic Eagle Rock grotto and is a family friendly, picnic and dog friendly, bring your own chair friendly place.
+Hiking trails can be found in and around Wimberley and the area is also known for scenic biking routes, click here for biking information.

 Stop by the Wimberley Valley Visitor Center, 14100 Ranch Road 12, when you get here – we have lots of information to share.
 We’re open 9:00am-4:00pm Monday through Saturday and 1:00-4:00pm on Sunday and can be reached at (512) 847-2201.